 - Clean the grates and brush some canola oil on with tongs and a paper towel to help prevent sticking.

-- Grill the chicken thighs over the direct heat for about 2 to 4 minutes on the first side, flip to the second side and grill for another 2 to 4 minutes.
+- Grill the chicken over the direct heat for about 2 to 4 minutes on the first side, flip to the second side and grill for another 2 to 4 minutes.
 Then move the thighs over to the indirect heat side of the grill and begin basting on the reserved sauce.

 - Baste/brush on the remaining sauce an additional 2 to 3 times as it cooks.